-British Virgin Islands Delaware Shareholde r Meetings Held at a time and place as determined by the directors • May be held at such time or place as designated in the charter or the by-laws, or if not so designated, as determined by the board of directors May be held within or outside the British Virgin Islands • May be held within or without Delaware Notice: Notice: Under our memorandum and articles of association, a copy of the notice of any meeting shall be given not fewer than ten (10) days before the date of the proposed meeting to those persons whose names appear in the register of members on the date the notice is given and are entitled to vote at the meeting.
-Whenever shareholders are required to take any action at a meeting, a written notice of the meeting shall be given which shall state the place, if any, date and hour of the meeting, and the means of remote communication, if any Shareholders' Voting Rights Any person authorized to vote may be represented at a meeting by a proxy who may speak and vote on behalf of the member.
-Any person authorized to vote may authorize another person or persons to act for him by proxy • Quorum is fixed by our memorandum and articles of association, to consist of the holder or holders present in person or by proxy entitled to exercise at least 50 percent of the voting rights of the shares of each class or series of shares entitled to vote as a class or series thereon. • For stock corporations, the charter or by-laws may specify the number to constitute a quorum but in no event shall a quorum consist of less than one-third of shares entitled to vote at a meeting.
+Brit ish Virgin Islands Delaware Shareholder Meetings • Held at a time and place as determined by the directors May be held designated d at such time or place as in the charter or the by-laws, or if gnated, as determined by the ectors • May be held within or outside the British Virgin Islands May be held d within or without Delaware • Notice: Notice: Under our memorandum and articles of association, a copy of the notice of any meeting shall be given not fewer than ten (10) days before the date of the proposed meeting to those persons whose names appear in the register of members on the date the notice is given and are entitled to vote at the meeting.
+Whenever shareholders are required to take any action at a meeting, a written notice of the meeting shall be given which shall state the place, if any, date and hour of the meeting, and the means of remote communication, if any Shareholders' Voting Rights • Any person authorized to vote may be represented at a meeting by a proxy who may speak and vote on behalf of the member. another per proxy authorized to vote may authorize son or persons to act for him by • Quorum is fixed by our memorandum and articles of association, to consist of the holder or holders present in person or by proxy may specify prporations, the charter or by-laws the number to constitute a in no event shall a quorum

+- or holders present in person or by proxy entitled to exercise at least 50 percent of the voting rights of the shares of each class or series of shares entitled to vote as a class or series thereon. - For stock corporations, the charter or by-laws may specify the number to constitute a quorum but in no event shall a quorum consist of less than one-third of shares entitled to vote at a meeting.
 In the absence of such specifications, a majority of shares shall constitute a quorum